dbgrande/GrandeModular/README.md

 - **Poly gate/trigger output:** Connect to the Gate or Trigger input of a polyphonic oscillator or envelope generator.

 - **Chans knob:** Defines how many polyphonic channels to output, from 1 to 5.

+- **Don't latch current note:** Context menu option to allow the current note's V/Oct to pass through, rather than be latched on the Gate input, which is useful for pitch-bends.
+V/Oct does finally get latched when the next note's Gate arrives, but this should be well into the decay tail of the first note.
+(Defaults to false.)

+- **Add delays:** Context menu option to add five sample delays to either the V/Oct or Gate inputs.
+In latching mode, the Gate input is delayed to make sure there's time for the V/Oct to arrive before it's latched.
+In pass-through mode, the V/Oct input is delayed to make sure the previous note is latched to the previous output channel before the new note arrives.
+(Defaults to true.)

 **VCA Section:**